Schedule →

 Private and charter options

-Boise families also have access to a deep slate of private and charter schools — Bishop Kelly, Riverstone International, Sage International, and several others.
+Boise families also have access to a deep slate of private and charter schools — Bishop Kelly, Riverstone International, Sage International, Foothills School of Arts and Sciences, and several others.
 Charter waitlists vary year to year.

 School boundaries directly affect home values.
 Before you make an offer, we always pull the current attendance zone for the specific address — it's part of our standard buyer process.
 Talk to us about your school priorities.